chrisscholly/EasySwift/README.md

 # EasySwift
-Useful Methods and Extensions that you can use in all your Swift projects!
+Useful methods and extensions that you can use in all your Swift projects!